 |Works with legacy systems||Yes||No||No|

-Due to cost and compatibility with legacy systems, the most popular form of user authentication continues to be a secret password.
+Due to cost and compatibility with legacy systems, the most popular type of credential remains the password.

-Moreover, as non-password authentication technologies are deployed, they are usually combined with passwords to improve their security.
+Moreover, as non-password credentials are deployed, they are commonly combined with passwords or PINs.
 For example, tokens are secure -- unless they are stolen, in which case the person who stole the token can impersonate the legitimate user.
-This is easily remedied by requiring the user to sign into systems with the OTP displayed on a token plus a password or PIN, which a thief would not know.
+This is remedied by requiring the user to sign into systems by entering the pseudo-random code displayed on their token and also enter a password or PIN, which a thief would not know.

 The remainder of this document discusses how to best manage passwords, to maximize security and minimize cost of ownership.
 The guidelines here apply primarily to passwords used as a single authentication factor, but can also be applied to passwords used as a second authentication factor, in conjunction with biometrics, tokens or smart cards.